-People on the KIN may identify as belonging to a specific ‘protected characteristic’ group, as defined in the Equality Act 2010.
+People acting as Community Advisors may identify as belonging to a specific ‘protected characteristic’ group, as defined in the Equality Act 2010.
 A protected characteristic is an aspect of a person’s identity that makes them who they are.
 The ‘protected’ characteristics are:

 - Religion or belief

 - Pregnancy and maternity

 - Sexual orientation

 - Marriage and civil Partnership

 As well as representing a protected characteristic group, a member may also be involved in:

 - Local policing priority setting

 - Advising to help support shaping local policing and in response to critical incidents